Akrasia: Contemporary approaches

 Davidson solves the problem by saying that, when people act in this way they temporarily believe that the worse course of action is better because they have not made an all-things-considered judgment but only a judgment based on a subset of possible considerations.
+If one supported Davidson's approach, they would be able to avoid conflicts regarding rational agency.

 Another contemporary philosopher, Amélie Rorty, has tackled the problem by distilling out akrasia's many forms.
-She contends that akrasia is manifested in different stages of the practical reasoning process.
+Rather than treating weakness of will as a single phenomenon, she argued that akrasia can be manifested in different stages of the practical reasoning process.
 She enumerates four types of akrasia: akrasia of direction or aim, of interpretation, of irrationality, and of character.
+All four correspond to various stages in one's process of reasoning: how one sets their goals, how they interpret situations under different circumstances, how they choose an action, and how the subject shapes their habits (character).
 She separates the practical reasoning process into four steps, showing the breakdown that may occur between each step and how each constitutes an akratic state.

 Another explanation is that there are different forms of motivation that can conflict with each other.
 Throughout the ages, many have identified a conflict between reason and emotion, which might make it possible to believe that one should do A rather than B, but still end up wanting to do B more than A.

 Psychologist George Ainslie argues that akrasia results from the empirically verified phenomenon of hyperbolic discounting, which causes us to make different judgments close to a reward than we will when further from it.